 When a load is applied to a beam that is supported only at its ends, the material in the upper part of the beam is squeezed together and subjected to compressive stress, while the material in the lower part of the beam is pulled apart and subjected to tensile stress.
 Concrete has high compressive strength but is weak in tension.
 In a reinforced concrete beam, reinforcement steel is placed in the bottom of the beam to resist the tension.
 However, when a beam of ordinary reinforced concrete is heavily loaded, the steel stretches enough so that cracks open up in the lower surface of the concrete.
 These cracks are detrimental mainly because the steel reinforcement is exposed to water, causing rusting.
 So the capacity of the beam to carry a load is limited by this cracking of the concrete.
 In a prestressed concrete beam, the concrete in the entire beam is pre-compressed by stretching the reinforcing steel before any load is applied.
-Under a load, the compression of the concrete in the top of the beam is increased and the compression of the concrete in the bottom of the beam is decreased.
-However, the decrease is not sufficient to produce tension in the concrete, and cracking is prevented.
+Under a load, the compression of the beam is increased and the compression of the concrete in the bottom of the beam is not sufficient to produce tension in the concrete, and cracking is prevented.